waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Future Agent & Tool Ideas
 - **Inventory Advisor Agent:** An agent that analyzes my inventory and Pokémon to suggest optimal TM usage or stat-booster allocation for long-term team planning.
-- **Critical Process Failure (Turns 60052-60088):** I repeatedly deferred immediate and necessary maintenance on both my `find_path` tool and `battle_strategist_agent`.
-Instead of fixing them the moment a flaw was identified, I attempted manual workarounds, which is a severe violation of my operational directives.
-This pattern of creating mental to-do lists instead of taking immediate action must be corrected.
-- **Navigation Planner Agent:** An agent that can create multi-step navigation plans that incorporate using HMs like SURF and FLY, breaking down complex routes into a sequence of traversable paths.
-- **Critical Process Failure (Turns 60052-60088):** I repeatedly deferred immediate and necessary maintenance on both my `find_path` tool and `battle_strategist_agent`.
-Instead of fixing them the moment a flaw was identified, I attempted manual workarounds, which is a severe violation of my operational directives.
-This pattern of creating mental to-do lists instead of taking immediate action must be corrected.
 - **Navigation Planner Agent:** An agent that can create multi-step navigation plans that incorporate using HMs like SURF and FLY, breaking down complex routes into a sequence of traversable paths.